Tutorial: Azure Active Directory single sign-on (SSO) integration with Saviynt

 Go to Saviynt Sign-on URL directly and initiate the login flow from there.

-You can also use Microsoft Access Panel to test the application in any mode.
-When you click the Saviynt tile in the Access Panel, you should be automatically signed in to the Saviynt for which you set up the SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft MyApps to test the application in any mode.
+When you click the Saviynt tile in the MyApps, you should be automatically signed in to the Saviynt for which you set up the SSO.
+For more information about the MyApps, see Introduction to the MyApps.

 Once you configure Saviynt you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Cloud App Security.